Basics

 Yes they are.
 Modern alternator construction differs from the magneto type charging system presented above, for they are typically three phase with multiple magnetic poles so the output voltage is similar to that shown in Figure 3 and 4.
 The higher frequency AC is a result of having more magnetic poles (typical is >500Hz at 2,000 RPM) and the three phase coil arrangement with three phase rectification produces lower ripple voltage (typical is <1.5V).

 An alternator uses battery/internal power to create a magnetic field (electro-magnet) within the rotor (rotating part) versus using a permanent magnet, and the voltage output level is regulated by varying the rotor’s magnetic field.
 This is a much more efficient method for excess charging voltage/current is not wasted in the form of heat.
 An alternator’s design offers an additional benefit in that the peak output current is self-limiting, for the maximum charging current is typically demanded when the battery is depleted and voltage is low.
 But when the battery voltage is low, the resulting magnetic field within the rotor will also be lower, and as such the alternator output will be lower.
 Figure 9 shows a typical alternator charging system.
-In addition, automatic over-voltage circuit protection is recommended for your charging system.
-This is an important backup safety feature to protect the aircraft electrical system from high voltage events (typically > 16V).

 Are Automotive / Airplane DC Generator Charging Systems Acceptable for Charging a Lithium Battery?